okteto-community/divert-showcase/chain-of-services-via-ingress/README.md

 Okteto Divert allows you to spin up Development Environments that include **only the services you're actively working on**, while routing all other service traffic to a **shared environment**.
 This dramatically reduces infrastructure cost and speeds up environment startup—especially for large microservice applications.
 👉 [Learn more about Divert in our docs](https://www.okteto.com/docs/reference/okteto-manifest/#divert)

 This sample shows how to you can use Divert header propagation features to route requests between services that talk to each other via a shared ingress (e.g `https://chain-staging.okteto.example.com`).
+All services are proxied via the shared ingress.

 # Try the sample